-USA Today: "For a rich repository of data... check out Future Rock Hall."
+USA Today: "For a rich repository of data... check out Future Rock Legends."

-(formerly Future Rock Hall)Back in 2000, the brilliant rock critic and Rock & Roll Hall of Fame nominating committee member, Anthony DeCurtis, wrote a column for Rolling Stone questioning the future direction of the Rock Hall.
+About Future Rock LegendsBack in 2000, rock critic and Rock & Roll Hall of Fame nominating committee member, Anthony DeCurtis, wrote a column for Rolling Stone questioning the future direction of the Rock Hall.
 He raised many questions which are still relevant: